-Evariste Mutabaruka is a Medical Doctor (Université Nationale du Rwanda, 1980) who also holds Master’s degrees in Health Management and Medical Education (ENAP - Université Laval, 1987).
+Evariste Mutabaruka was a Medical Doctor (Université Nationale du Rwanda, 1980) who also held a Master’s degrees in Health Management and Medical Education (ENAP - Université Laval, 1987).
 Since 1988, he has been teaching and consulting on health management and medical education throughout Africa.
 During his 13 years with WHO in the African Region, he served as Course Director and Co-Facilitator for 26 inter-country Expanded Programme on Immunization (EPI) Mid-Level Management (MLM) courses, each including a training of trainers (ToT) session.

 He was an accomplished expert with extensive domestic and international experience in assisting developing country governments in public sector and programme management, as well as providing institutional and individual capacity building expertise to private undertakings and multilateral organizations (WHO, World Bank, UNDP, UNICEF, UNFPA, JICA, Centre Africain de Management et de Perfectionnement des Cadres (CAMPC) and JHPIEGO).